rcmorano/docker-autocommit/README.md

 # -privileged is used because 'docker' is run inside the dev container for bdd tests
 docker run -v $PWD/docker-autocommit:/docker-autocommit -privileged -t -i rcmorano/docker-autocommit-dev-env
 ```
-And you'll get a pristine developer environment to start implementing features:
+And you'll get a pristine developer environment with a separated 'git' repo mounted inside the container to start implementing its features:

 ```
 WARNING: WARNING: Local (127.0.0.1) DNS resolver found in resolv.conf and containers can't use it.
 Using default external servers : [8.8.8.8 8.8.4.4]